berar1994/PROJECT_NodeJS-API/README.md

 * create a folder on your local disk
 * clone this repository into your folder
 * open GitBash or CMD(Command Prompt) in folder and type 'npm install'
-* start your mongo by typing in a new CMD the command 'mongod'
+* start your mongo by typing in a new CMD the command 'mongod' (presuming MongoDB is present in PATH)
+* if MongoDB is not present in PATH then follow next tutorial https://www.youtube.com/watch?v=6vTgWXPIPwU and try again
 * run the create_db.bat file; this will create the db and insert 2 tasks
 * run the api by typing in GitBash or CMD the command 'npm run start'